vohl/vohl.github.io/_posts/2016-1-24-DOUBLE-DOWNING.md

   -nothing, really, as to next week I believe I can knockout the projects, since the two courses have the same projects, just in different languages.
 * What will I do next week?
   -focus on career fair

+---

+#Tip-of-the-Week
+Auditting classes.
+Honestly this is just an basic tip that was easy for me to think of cause I'm sitting in two at the moment, Distributed Systems, and Competitive Programming.
+Knowing how we have limits on number of classes it an easy way to judge a topic of a field you think you may be interested in, or if it your last semester, a good avenue to enjoy lectures of some of our highly esteemed faculty members like, Alvisi, before you leave this wonderful place.